pouria1337/NLP-Emotion-detection-from-text/README.md

 # NLP-Emotion-detection-from-text
 ## Automatic model to extract emotions from English texts via Deep Learning
-This was my Master's thesis.
+This was my Master's thesis and also my final project for completing the Harvard CS50 course.

-In this approach, I used a deep learning language model in combination with Information Retrieval methods to detect emotions from 5428 labeled memories of the 7666 in the ISEAR dataset.
+In this approach, I used a deep learning language model in combination with Information Retrieval methods to detect emotions from 5477 labeled memories of the 7666 in the ISEAR dataset.
 Below, I have provided the metrics I was able to achieve in detecting five emotions.

 |           | Random Forest | SVM   | G-Boosted Tree |